gcwill70/maps-clone/README.md

 Provides a home page for the app which essentially is just the `HomeMapView` and a navigation drawer.

 ### home_map
-Contains a map view for the homepage that shows vehicles in the area.
+Contains a map view for the homepage.

 ### location
 Provides a device location using the third party [location](https://pub.dev/packages/location) package.

 ### location_search
 Allows the user to search for locations using the Google Places API.
-Currently is not used but should be connected to the `parking_search` feature to allow users to first search for a location, then view nearby parking spots.

 ### map
 Contains `MapView` that uses the `google_maps_flutter` package to display a map.
 This is used by the `home_map` feature.